-These SUBURBAN RESIDENTIAL lands provide for housing needs over the next 5 years and beyond.
+Theses SUBURBAN RESIDENTIAL lands provide for housing needs over the next 5 years and beyond.
 Given a minimum development potential of 270 new lots for single family development, and an average of 20 new single-family dwellings per year (Statistics Canada 2016).
 The Plan provides a minimum of 14 years of housing growth.
 Future opportunities to revaluate density in the SUBURBAN RESIDENTIAL designated lands could increase development in Popkum, particularly the northwest portion of West Popkum.
 This area is discussed further in Section 5.0 and 6.0.

 Looking beyond Popkum build out, additional lands in the Bridal Falls upland area located along the shared jurisdictional boundary with the City of Chilliwack provide promising options for longer term development and growth.
-These lands, however, are constrained by a lack of services, poor access, environmentally sensitive areas, and geohazards.
+However these lands a constrained by lack of services, access, environmentally sensitive areas and some portions of the hillside are subject to a geohazard.
 This area is discussed further in Section 5.0.